txe/e2fdb/README.md

 e2fdb
 =====

-takes edb files and converts it into fdb
+Takes edb files and converts it into fdb